 Once information has been extracted from these samples, it may be used in the present case against you and it is likely to be loaded into police databases so that it can be used in any future investigations or trials that you may be involved in.

 On average, police interviews take anywhere from 30 minutes to an hour and a half.
 That said, if there is little substance to the allegation and the police officer is convinced that what you are saying is authentic, the interviews can take as little as 15 minutes.

 Once the interview is concluded, one of a handful of things could happen.
-If there is sufficient evidence against you for your involvement in a crime, the police officer can charge you on the spot and – in serious cases – you may be required to remain in the police station, or you may be transferred elsewhere to be held in custody.
+If there is sufficient evidence against you for your involvement in a crime, the police officer can charge you on the spot and – in serious cases such as murder, rape or fraud – you may be required to remain in the police station, or you may be transferred elsewhere to be held in custody.
 If you are charged and then released on bail, there may be conditions placed on your release, such as surrendering your passport or being required to observe a curfew.
 If there is not sufficient evidence, the police may release you on bail, which means you are required to come back to the police station upon the officers’ request.

 It is never advisable to discuss any situation or ongoing criminal case with an officer without a solicitor present.
 You may certainly feel like you are obliged to because of what the officer says or does, but you should remember that police officers are trained in tactics that are used to get people to speak, and they may make you say something incriminating without you even realising it.

 While most police officers are not ‘out to get you’ for no reason, they are adept at making cases progress quickly and their goal is to secure evidence of the crime.
 In this regard, you should always make sure that anything you say is in the presence of a lawyer.
 Police officers may sometimes call you at home or invite you to the station ‘for a quick chat’, and even in these circumstances, you should say the minimum amount possible if you do not have a lawyer with you.